faelys/pashage/README.md

 ### Behavior Differences

+- Not using a terminal does not imply `--force`, instead `pash` asks for a confirming `y` on a standard input line.

 - The `edit` command does not warn a about using `/tmp` rather than `/dev/shm`, because the warning does not seem actionable and quickly becomes ignored noise.